-The Master of Public Health (M.P.H.)
-Program at MSM was established in 1995 to address the increasing shortage of underrepresented minorities in leadership positions in the field of public health.
+The Master of Public Health (MPH) Program at MSM was established in 1995 to address the increasing shortage of underrepresented minorities in leadership positions in the field of public health.
 MSM trained public health professionals are prepared for a career that will engage them in addressing and protecting the health of people of color, minorities, and underserved communities that are disproportionately affected by preventable chronic conditions and illnesses.
-The M.P.H. curriculum ensures that all MSM M.P.H. degree recipients are proficient in the community focused work that undergirds the social mission of the institution while still meeting or exceeding the accreditation standards set forth by Council on Education for Public Health (CEPH).
+The MPH curriculum ensures that all MSM MPH degree recipients are proficient in the community focused work that undergirds the social mission of the institution while still meeting or exceeding the accreditation standards set forth by the Council on Education for Public Health (CEPH).
 The curriculum offers the opportunity for students to customize their MPH degree through 14 credit hours of electives.
-Importantly, Practicum Experience, Public Health Leadership Seminars, Career Development Workshops, and Culminating Experience ensure that students have the practical, research, communication and professional skills necessary to become leaders in the public health profession.
-The Program was accredited initially in 1999 by the CEPH making it the first accredited M.P.H.
-Program at a Historically Black Colleges and University.
+Practicum Experience, Public Health Leadership Seminars, Professional Development Workshops, and Culminating Experience ensure that students have the practical, research, communication and professional skills necessary to become leaders in the public health profession.
+The program was accredited initially in 1999 by CEPH making it the first accredited MPH Program at a Historically Black College and University.